Real American Freestyle: Rules

-RAF utilizes modified United World Wrestling and USA Wrestling rules for freestyle wrestling.
+RAF utilizes modified United World Wrestling (UWW) and USA Wrestling rules for freestyle wrestling.

+Weigh-ins are performed on the same day as an event.
+Prior to RAF 05, they had been held the day before an event.

 Each RAF event features matches that have three two-minute periods, with a 30-second break between periods.

 Matches can end during regulation if a pinfall occurs, or if a technical fall is awarded when one competitor gains a 10-point lead over their opponent.
 If a match does not end before time expires, the competitor with the highest score at the end of regulation is declared the winner.
 There is no overtime, and in the event of a tie score at the end of regulation, the competitor who last scored points is declared the victor.

 The following point system is administered by the league: